Getting started – what is the Ketogenic Diet?

 Fasting – the method of complete cessation of caloric intake for a prolonged period of time has been used to treat disease as far back as 400 B.C. when Hippocrates, the Father of Modern Medicine, employed the method for a myriad of ailments.
 Though this should be done under medical supervision, fasting is a safe, effective (and, some would say, the easiest) way to get into ketosis, quickly.
 For the average adult, a 48-hour fast will generally result in ketosis.
 After this fast, adopting a Ketogenic Diet will allow you to stay in ketosis.
 We recommend starting the fast at least 3 hours before bedtime on the first day, and eating at the same time 2 days later.
 While fasting means many things to many people, we define it here as the total restriction of macronutrients.
 We recommend boosting water consumption in order to avoid dehydration, and many find black coffee or plain tea to help maintain focus and performance during the fast.
 Children go into ketosis much faster and therefore can be started on the diet without fasting.

 Diet (nutritional ketosis)– adopting a high fat, moderate protein, and low net-carb diet, will result in ketosis, and will take 2-3 weeks to achieve this state, as defined above.
 The diet is most basically explained by the ratio of macronutrients (fat, protein and net-carbs) in your diet, as it relates to fat.
 A classic Ketogenic Diet has a ratio of 4 parts fat, to 1 part protein + carbs (referred to as a 4:1 ratio).
 This 4:1 ratio is the high end of the spectrum as it relates to fat intake, though modifications to the diet can see this ratio go as low as 2:1.
 The ratio you adopt depends on the therapeutic benefit you are trying to achieve as well as the diet that is achievable for your lifestyle.
-We will go into diet options below, but you can also link to them here.
+There are 5 types of ketogenic therapies, you can learn about them here.

 Can a High Fat Diet Be Healthy?